Working in Japan?

-Any foreign nationals who will be working in Japan (i.e. who do not come for a business trip, to engage in negotiations, etc.) have to apply for a special work visa.
+Any foreign nationals who will be working in Japan (i.e. who are not traveling here for a business trip, to engage in negotiations, etc.) have to apply for a special work visa.
 For this purpose, they need to obtain a so-called Certificate of Eligibility from the immigration office.

 As soon as you have an offer of employment for Japan, an HR staff member of your Japanese employer should submit the application on your behalf.
 The procedure takes up to three months and needs to be handled before the actual visa application.
 Without the proper visa, you should never take up paid employment in Japan.

 Due to the lack of arable land, there have never been very many opportunities for those working in Japan’s agricultural sector.
 Except for rice cultivation and fishing, agriculture is rather negligible.

 The manufacturing sector is both advanced and diversified.
 Japan exports various industrial ingredients and high-tech products, especially to East Asian countries and the US.
 This has traditionally been a source of pride to the many laborers working in Japan’s post-war manufacturing industries.
 However, this sector is suffering from fierce competition from emerging markets, the present energy shortage, and general globalization in the Asia-Pacific region.

 Above all, working in Japan is characterized by its status as a service economy.
 About 70% of the workforce are employed in service-related industries, from banking and finance over real estate and insurance to retail and telecommunications.

 You should bring necessary qualifications, hard skills, and experience for specialist positions.
-Most expats hold a diplomatic post, a career as a foreign correspondent, or part of an intra-company transfer.
+Most expats hold a diplomatic post, have a career as a foreign correspondent, or are sent abroad as part of an intra-company transfer.